 It is our view that the rental market is more dynamic, flexible and better insulated against shocks to the wider housing market and underlines the defensive, counter-cyclical qualities of rental housing as an asset class.
 We believe the long term outlook for the PRS remains strong and any short term volatility is part of what constitutes a market needs to be viewed in the context of the longer term.

-At Glenham we have always been focused on responding to market conditions and are always seeking ways to react and mitigate our client’s risk as much as we can.
+At Glenham we are a premier Edinburgh letting agent and we have always been focused on responding to market conditions, always seeking ways to react and mitigate our client’s risk as much as we can.
 We have always ensured we have embraced technology this has meant the transition to working from home has been smooth with limited impact on our service levels.
 We are now working to ensure we are fully prepared and best placed to start releasing some of the pent up demand by letting properties and moving tenants in as quickly as possible once the lockdown restrictions are relaxed.

 Get in Touch